 The bulleted (lettered) items within a performance objective indicate specific content to be taught.
+Words shown in bold print are referenced in the glossary.

 Strand 3: Writing Applications

 Writing skills particular to the applications listed here may be taught across the curriculum, although some applications may lend themselves more readily to specific content areas.
 It is imperative that students write in all content areas in order to increase their communication skills, and ultimately to improve their understanding of content area concepts.
 When appropriate, other content standards are referenced to show interdisciplinary connections.